ELFAHIM96/Essential_Docker_Commands/README.md

 ```bash
 docker build --tag website:latest .
 ```
-so we have build an image
+so we have build an image, and we can run the container from it

 ### Docker login